 One of the most common questions asked is, “How long will King StarBoard®, King ColorCore®, or King ColorBoard® last?”
 This inquiry probably should be broken down into two questions: (1) how long will the color hold up before fading and (2) how long will the polymer retain its physical properties?
 Unfortunately, due to the many variables that affect these outcomes, such as product color, thickness, application, or climate it is impossible to give definite answers.
 In the following paragraphs, we will explain why and what you should be able to expect from our products.

-In order to answer the first question as to how long the color will last before fading, it should first be understood that the color stability of a product is primarily dependent on the type, quality and color of the pigment used (not the UV stabilizers used).
-The only impact that a UV stabilizer has upon the color stability of a product is that by protecting the base material from degradation, it helps maintain color.
+In order to answer the first question as to how long the color will last before fading, it should first be understood that the color stability of a product is primarily dependent on the type, quality, and color of the pigment used (not the UV stabilizers used).
+The only impact the UV stabilizer has on the color stability of a product is that by protecting the base material from degradation it helps maintain color.
 That being said, King Plastic Corporation uses the finest color pigments available for applications of long term outdoor exposure.
-All of our standard colors use pigments that are FDA approved (heavy metal free) as are our UV Stabilizers.
+All of our standard colors use pigments that are FDA approved (heavy metal free) as are our UV stabilizers.
 Each color we offer will perform with a slight difference from each other in regard to color stability.
 It is impossible to determine exactly how long any given color will “last”, due to the many variables affecting each application use.

 We do not publish copies of the test results mentioned above, because they contain information about our products that are proprietary.
 Please be assured that we are using the finest products available to us and that King Plastic Corporation is committed to monitoring our products to ensure that you receive the finest quality material on the market.